88-degrees/Book-of-Changes/e4b8b0feng.md

 ###### p.
 184

-4.<a name="55.4"></a> The fourth NINE, undivided, shows its subject in a tent so large and thick that at midday he can see from it the constellation of the [Bushel](https://everything2.com/title/Northern+Bushel).
+4.<a name="55.4"></a> The fourth `NINE`, undivided, shows its subject in a tent so large and thick that at midday he can see from it the constellation of the [Bushel](https://everything2.com/title/Northern+Bushel).
 But he meets with the subject of the (first) line, undivided like himself.
 There will be good fortune.

 > **䷶** changing to [**䷣**](e6988ee5a4b7mingyi.md#36.4)

 > Matching Line 4 in Adjacent Hexagram: [**䷷**](e69785lv.md#56.4)

-5.<a name="55.5"></a> The fifth SIX, divided, shows its subject bringing around him the men of brilliant ability.
+5.<a name="55.5"></a> The fifth `SIX`, divided, shows its subject bringing around him the men of brilliant ability.
 There will be occasion for congratulation and praise.
 There will be good fortune.

 > **䷶** changing to [**䷰**](e99da9ge.md#49.5)

 > Matching Line 5 in Adjacent Hexagram: [**䷷**](e69785lv.md#56.5)

-6.<a name="55.6"></a> The topmost SIX, divided, shows its subject with his house made large, but only serving as a screen to his household.
+6.<a name="55.6"></a> The topmost `SIX`, divided, shows its subject with his house made large, but only serving as a screen to his household.
 When he looks at his door, it is still, and there is nobody about it.
 For three years no one is to be seen.
 There will be evil.

 > **䷶** changing to [**䷝**](e7a6bbli.md#30.6)